-The dissemination of the RFW should reflect local user capabilities to provide the most efficient means of getting watches/warnings to the appropriate fire suppression personnel.
-Fire Weather Watch/Red Flag Warning dissemination methods will be detailed in the AOP.
+Dissemination of the RFW reflects local user capabilities to provide the most efficient means of relaying watch/warnings information to the appropriate fire suppression personnel.
+Fire Weather Watch/RFW dissemination methods are detailed in the AOP.

 3.2.2 Issuance Criteria.
-Red Flag Event criteria are determined by coordination between WFO personnel and land management users in the WFO fire weather service area.
-Each WFO should have their specific criteria well-marked in the AOP and Station Duty Manual (SDM).
+Red Flag criteria are determined by coordination between WFO personnel and land management users within the WFO fire weather service area.
+Each WFO or group of WFOs should have their criteria well-documented in the local or consolidated AOP (see NWSI 10-404) and Station Duty Manual (SDM).

-Red Flag Event criteria consists of both fuel and weather parameters.
-WFO fire weather program leaders should monitor NFDRS or other suitable fire danger indices, coordinate with land management personnel to keep abreast of the fuel conditions, and make sure this information is available to WFO forecasters.
-Suggested meteorological criteria for a Red Flag Event include:
+Red Flag criteria consist of both fuel dryness and weather parameters.
+WFO fire weather program leaders monitor NFDRS and other suitable fire danger indices, coordinate with land management personnel on fuel condition status, and make sure this information is available to WFO forecasters.
+Meteorological criteria for a RFW include but are not limited to:

 - a.
-Lightning after an extended dry period
+Lightning episodes

 - b.
 Significant dry frontal passage

 - c.
 Strong winds

 - d.
 Very low relative humidity

 - e.
-Dry thunderstorms
+Dry Thunderstorms

-Forecasters should coordinate with local fire and land managers and Predictive Services prior to the issuance of a Fire Weather Watch or Red Flag Warning.
+Forecasters should coordinate with local fire and land managers and Predictive Services prior to the issuance of a Fire Weather Watch or RFW.
+However, final authority to issue a RFW product resides with the NWS.

-In some synoptic situations, weather conditions meeting warning criteria will exist for portions of a 2-day period, with only a few hours periodic remission due to diurnal effects or local climatology.
-In these situations, it is less confusing for fire agency users when a Red Flag Warning or Fire Weather Watch is issued for the entire period described above rather than expiring and issuing new warnings/watches each time weather conditions go into and out of warning criteria.
-If a Red Flag Warning or Fire Weather Watch is issued in this fashion, the discussion portion of the warning must contain explicit information regarding the expected short time period(s) when critical conditions will subside.
+In some synoptic situations, weather conditions meeting warning criteria will exist for portions of a multi-day period, with only a few hours periodic remission due to diurnal effects or local climatology.
+In these situations, it may be less confusing for fire agency users when a Red Flag Warning or Fire Weather Watch is issued for the entire period described above rather than expiring and issuing new warnings/watches each time weather conditions go into and out of warning criteria.
+If a Red Flag Warning or Fire Weather Watch is issued in this fashion, the discussion portion of the warning contains explicit information regarding the expected short time period(s) when critical conditions will subside.

 3.2.2.1 Fire Weather Watch.
-Forecasters should issue a Fire Weather Watch when there is a high potential for the development of a Red Flag Event.
-A Watch will only be issued (or continued) in the first 12-hour time period for dry thunderstorm events.
-For other events, the watch will be issued 12 to 96 hours in advance of the expected onset of criteria.
+Forecasters should issue a Fire Weather Watch when there is a high potential for the development of a Red Flag event.
+The watch will be issued 18 to 96 hours in advance of the expected onset of criteria.
 The watch may be issued for all, or selected portions within a fire weather zone or region.
+The overall intent of a Fire Weather Watch is to alert users at least a day in advance for purposes of resource allocation and firefighter safety.